oracle/terraform-provider-oci/website/docs/r/core_instance.html.markdown

 The following arguments are supported:

 * `agent_config` - (Optional) (Updatable)
+	* `is_management_disabled` - (Optional) (Updatable) Whether the agent running on the instance can run all the available management plugins.
+Default value is false.
 	* `is_monitoring_disabled` - (Optional) (Updatable) Whether the agent running on the instance can gather performance metrics and monitor the instance.
 Default value is false.
 * `availability_domain` - (Required) The availability domain of the instance.
 Example: `Uocm:PHX-AD-1`
 * `compartment_id` - (Required) (Updatable) The OCID of the compartment.